aftabsiddiqui/github-slideshow/_posts/0000-01-02-aftabsiddiqui.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This is first slide
+This is first slide via app
-Use the left arrow to go back!
+Added more